To amend the Harmonized Tariff Schedule of the United States relating to imports of certain wool products, and for other purposes.

 Length: 12 pages

-This bill was introduced on May 5, 2004, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 5, 2004, in a previous session of Congress, but it did not receive a vote.

 May 5, 2004